ftabaro/singularity-coderefinery2020/README.md

 singularity exec containers/coderefinery.sif jupyter notebook --generate-config
 ```
 4. Open the `~/.jupyter/jupyter_notebook_config.py` file with a text editor
-5. Navigate to the bottom of the file and add the following line
+5. Navigate to the bottom of the file and add the following line replacing `< YOUR_ACCESS_TOKEN >` with the token generated above
 ```
 c.GitHubConfig.access_token = '< YOUR_ACCESS_TOKEN >'
 ```
-   Replace `< YOUR_ACCESS_TOKEN >` with the token generated previously.

 At this point, starting the JupyterLab instance, no error message will be displayed and the user will be able to navigate GitHub repositories from the JupyterLab UI.